Everything you need to know about the best things to do in Chiang Rai, Thailand.

 Choui Fong Corporation is the largest tea supplier in Chiang Rai, and its two plantations are the perfect location to sit back and relax, sipping a fresh cup of tea.

-11) Eat Your Way Through the Night Bazaar
+11) Eat Your Way Through the Chiang Rai Night Bazaar

-Near Chiang Rai’s Bus Terminal is a daily market open in the evenings, whatever the weather.
+Near the main Chiang Rai Bus Terminal is a daily market open in the evenings, whatever the weather.

 It’s separated into two courtyards, one with a restaurant and stage, the other acting as more of a food court.

-The Night Bazaar provides an evening of entertainment as well as opportunities to give back to local communities, as some of the vendors even sell products on behalf of the hill tribes.
+The Chiang Rai Night Bazaar provides an evening of entertainment as well as opportunities to give back to local communities, as some of the vendors even sell products on behalf of the hill tribes.

 If you’ve experienced night markets in Chiang Mai, you’ll enjoy the markets in Chiang Rai because they are smaller and have fewer tourists, which is always a bonus.

 12) Enjoy the Weekend Walking Streets

-Saturday nights are when Thanalai Road comes alive.
-By closing the road off for pedestrians for a few hours (usually between 5pm and 11pm), Chiang Rai’s Saturday Walking Street becomes a hub for street food, locally made clothes and other souvenirs.
+Saturday nights are when Thanalai Road in Chiang Rai comes alive.
+By closing the road off for pedestrians for a few hours (usually between 5pm and 11pm), Chiang Rai’s Saturday Walking Street becomes a hub for street food, locally made clothes, and other souvenirs.

-Going to miss the Saturday night market?
-Have no fear; San Khong Noi Road is open to shoppers on Sunday nights with a huge selection of food stalls, a stage for performers and a buzzing atmosphere.
+Going to miss the Saturday Chiang Rai night market?
+Have no fear; San Khong Noi Road is open to shoppers on Sunday nights with a huge selection of food stalls, a stage for performers, and a buzzing atmosphere.
 It’s another must-see when you explore Chiang Rai and it’s open from 4pm – 11pm.

-READ MORE: Take a trip to see the best things to do in Pai when you’re in town!
+READ MORE: Be sure to look into the best things to do in Koh Phangan when you’re in town!